 One of the traits to be discussed was the word “plain,” which launched us into a wonderful conversation about appearances.
 This gave me an opportunity to formulate into words what I had been thinking about for a while: how I hope that my daughters are always rather plain in appearance.

 Now I know to some of you what I just said sounds horrible.
 In this world which values fashion, glamour, and beauty, such a statement sounds almost emotionally abusive.
 In fact, I’ve even read books by well-known Christian authors which talk about how essential it is for dads to frequently tell their daughters how pretty and beautiful they look.

 So what kind of dad would wish plainness on his own daughters?
 This one.

 Having been completely surrounded by teenagers for the past 22 straight years, I’ve learned a thing or two about the adolescent male mind!
 I know exactly what turns heads and captivates the eyes and sets guys upon a mad pursuit to satisfy their physical longings.
 And quite frankly, I don’t want my girls to be the object of such sensual arousals (outside of courtship and marriage.)

-We talk about how it would be easy to attract any degenerate guy with their body, but how a true gentleman would be sufficiently attracted to their character.
+We talked about how it would be easy to attract any degenerate guy with their body, but how a true gentleman would be sufficiently attracted to their character.
 How “the bait you use determines the kind of fish you catch.”
 How the treadmill of appearance management is no way to truly live.
-How miserable are those whose lives consists of becoming head-turners.
-We talk about Miss California and Mary-Kate and Ashley, and the Bachelorette, and wardrobe malfunctions, and proms, and body piercing and a whole lot more.
+How miserable are those whose lives consist of becoming head-turners.
+We talked about Miss California and Donald Trump, and Mary-Kate and Ashley, and the Bachelorette, and wardrobe malfunctions, and proms, and body piercing and a whole lot more.
 And they get it!